The Title IX Sexual Harassment hearing is the appropriate COD case resolution method to use in cases alleging Title IX Sexual Harassment.

 f.
 The procedures and permissible bases for the complainant and respondent to appeal.

 The written determination can also include findings, sanctions, or rationale for any violations of policies other than the Title IX Sexual Harassment policy.
-In reaching a determination on violations of policies other than the Title IX Sexual Harassment policy, the hearing panel is not prohibited from relying on statements of a party or witness who did not submit to cross-examination.

 iii.
 The Chair must provide the written determination to the parties simultaneously.